Opentrons/opentrons/api/docs/v2/parameters/defining.rst

         default=False
     )

-During run setup, users can toggle between the two values.
+During run setup, the technician can toggle between the two values.
 In the Opentrons App, Boolean parameters appear as a toggle switch.
 On the touchscreen, they appear as *On* or *Off*, for ``True`` and ``False`` respectively.

 .. versionadded:: 2.18